julienmuchinya/SWE-3313-fall-2025-team-11/technical-design/README.md

 ## Database Seed Data
 ![database-seed-data.png](assets/database-seed-data.png)
 ## Authentication and Authorization Plan
-# Authentication and Authorization Plan
+---
 This section describes how the system identifies whether a user is a **Customer** or an **Administrator**, and how their actions are authorized.
 The application uses **one login screen** for all users, so authentication (identity) and authorization (permissions) are handled separately.
----

 ## Authentication (Identify Who Is Logging In)